MVGS: Multi-view Regulated Gaussian Splatting for Novel View Synthesis: Methodology

+The proposed multi-view cross-ray densification strategy can be divided into multi-view augmented densification and cross-ray densification.
+We rely on the proposed multi-view process and ray tracing technique to locate and densify the 3D Gaussians for multi-view consistency enhancement.

-\subsection{Multi-view Augmented Densification}
+\subsubsection{Multi-view Augmented Densification}

-To get fast convergence, avoid local minimum, and learn fine-grained Gaussian kernels while discrepancies between different views are significant, we propose a multi-view augmented densification strategy.
-Specifically, our strategy builds on the densification strategy of the original 3DGS with a predefined threshold $\beta$ used to determine which 3D Gaussians should be densified.
-As depicted in \figref{fig:method}, we first identify whether the training views are strongly distinct.
+To obtain fast convergence and fine-grained Gaussian kernels, we propose a multi-view augmented densification module.
+Specifically, the proposed multi-view augmented densification module can control the threshold of the densification effects for 3D Gaussians to make sure multi-view consistency.
+As depicted in \figref{fig:crossray}, this module first estimates whether the training views are strongly distinct.
 Instead of using the original camera translations directly, we normalize the camera translations of sampled views into a unit sphere.
-This approach makes our strategy adaptable to various scenes.
-Then, the relative translation distances $\{r_i~|~i = 1, 2, \dots, n \}$ between each camera and another is computed, where the number of distances $n$ is $M^2-M$ assuming that we have $M$ training views.
-In our multi-view augmented densification, we have a self-adaptive criterion $\hat{\beta}$ that can be formulated as
+It makes our strategy adaptable to various scenes.
+Then, we measure the multi-view consistency $\{r_i~|~i = 1, 2, \dots, n \}$ by computing the relative translation distances and the similarity of camera rotation matrix between each camera and another, where the number $n$ is $(M^2-M)/2$, given $M$ training views.
+In this way, we can measure the discrepancies from different views with each other.

-where $H(\cdot)$ is Heaviside function, returning $1$ if the input is larger or equal $0$. $\tau$ is a predefined hyperparameter.
-In this way, when the discrepancies between each view become large, the extent of 3D Gaussian densification is also enhanced.
-Consequently, our proposed multi-view augmented densification strategy allows 3D Gaussians to fit better for each view and capture finer details.
+In our multi-view augmented densification module, we modify the final threshold for enhancing densification via $\hat{\beta} = \beta - \frac{\beta}{2} H\left(\frac{r_i}{\tau} - 1\right),$ where $H(\cdot)$ is Heaviside function, returning $1$ if the input is larger or equal $0$. $\tau$ is a predefined hyperparameter, adjusting the extent of the discrepancy between each camera. $\beta$ is the original threshold for densification.
+When the discrepancies between each view become large, we enhance the densification effect by half the original densification threshold.
+In this way, we can further facilitate the multi-view training.
+Consequently, our proposed multi-view augmented densification module allows 3D Gaussians to fit better with each view and capture finer scene details.